hsiehScalAR/AdaptiveSamplingIntermittentComms/README.md

 ## Source code organization

  * src/:
-   * `Setup.py`: Contains the setup information of the robot teams and their organization graph
+   * `Setup.py`: Contains the setup information of the robot teams and their organization graph as well as starting locations and measurment data setup
    * `TestIntermittent.py`: Main script to be executed, performs the intermittent communiction algorithm

    * Classes/:
      * `Robot.py`: Contains the robot class with all its attributes
      * `Schedule.py`: Creates the schedule and teams
+     * `GaussianProcess.py`: Creates the Gaussian Process for each robot

    * Utilities/:
      * `ControllerUtilities.py`: Contains functions used in the main control loop update()